What Is the Purpose of Career Counseling

 L&D Alignment With Employer Needs

 Learning is more effective when aligned to employer demand.
-Career counseling identifies micro-credentials and short courses that provide immediate evidence of competence, not just future promise.
+Career counselling identifies micro-credentials and short courses that provide immediate evidence of competence, not just future promise.
 If you want to build negotiation skills or leadership credibility before a move, targeted learning sprints close specific gaps quickly.

 Practical Resources for International Job Searches

-Choosing the Right Career Counselor or Program
+Choosing The Right Career Counselor or Program

-Credentials, Experience, and Fit
+Credentials, Experience and Fit

-Questions to Ask During Discovery
+Questions To Ask During Discovery

 Program Structure and Deliverables

-Cost, Timeframe, and ROI
+Cost, Timeframe and ROI

-Common Mistakes Professionals Make—And How Counseling Prevents Them
+Common Mistakes Professionals Make — And How Counseling Prevents Them

-People also underestimate the emotional cost of career change.
+• Underestimating the emotional cost of career change.
 Without a plan, doubt and indecision become barriers.
 Counseling creates a series of small, confidence-building experiments that turn anxiety into evidence-driven choices.

 Measuring Success: How You Know Career Counseling Is Working